busayolawumi/busayolawumi/README.md

 *   🖥️  Take a Look at <a target='_blank' href='http://meet-busayo.vercel.app'>my Portfolio</a>
 *   ✉️  You can contact me at [oluwabusayolawumi@gmail.com](mailto:oluwabusayolawumi@gmail.com)
 *   🧠  I'm learning ReactJS
-*   🤝  I'm open to collaborating on projects that will help me as a developer
+*   🤝  I'm open to collaborating on projects
 *   ⚡  I'm a rapid learner!

 ![](https://komarev.com/ghpvc/?username=busayolawumi&style=for-the-badge	)